 RISKS AND IMPACTS ISSUE OPPORTUNITIES AND IMPACTS TRANSITION ISSUES Assets decline in value (or do not realise earning potential) because they are emissions intensive and/or they are located in areas deemed to be high physical climate risk (high exposure to acute and/or chronic impacts).
-Climate impacts on asset valuations Appropriate integration of climate-related issue into transaction processes may control for risks asset value loss or mispricing.
+Climate impacts on asset valuations Appropriate integration of climate-related issues into transaction processes may control for risks of asset value loss or mispricing.
 Loss of investor support because approach to managing climate-related issues is viewed as insufficient on its own or compared with peers, thus reducing the availability of capital.
-Investor expectations on corporate climate change management Increased ability to attract investor capital bec of favourable reputation regarding climate risk management, thus increasing the pool of availa capital.
-Employees are not attracted or retained because approach to managing climate-related issues is viewed as insufficient, thus increasing recruitment/ turnover costs and negatively impacting employee engagement and capabilities.
-Talent attraction and retention Attraction of employees because of positive reputation regarding climate risk management support for the low carbon transition, thus redu- recruitment/turnover costs and sustaining empl engagement.
+Investor expectations on corporate climate change management Increased ability to attract investor capital because of favourable reputation regarding climate risk management, thus increasing the pool of available capital.
+Employees are not attracted or retained because approach to managing climate-related issues is viewed as insufficient, thus increasing recruitment/turnover costs and negatively impacting employee engagement and capabilities.
+Talent attraction and retention Attraction of employees because of positive reputation regarding climate risk management and support for the low carbon transition, thus reducing recruitment/turnover costs and sustaining employee engagement.
 Unable to anticipate the changing needs of business or harness opportunities associated with the transition to a low carbon economy because employees do not have the required capabilities (compared with peers).
 Employee capabilities to understand and manage climate- related issues Strength of capabilities facilitates the securing of opportunities associated with the transition to a low carbon economy and the changing needs of business.
 PHYSICAL ISSUES Increased costs associated with building repairs/ rectification.
 Operational disruption as properties become inaccessible, are forced to act as community refuges, or are closed altogether.
-Increasing frequency and severity of extreme weather events Reduced exposure to building damage through maximising the structural resilience of properties Reduced exposure to operational disruption by enhancing management procedures and provid for essential system backup options.
 Retail properties lose revenue because surrounding populations suffer economic hardship.
 Required works cannot be completed to sustain property operations because product and service supply chains are disrupted.
-Increased competitive advantage through increased customer confidence and positive reputational impacts, if resilient property opera- are ensured.
 Customers experience reduced productivity because they cannot access properties, or the properties are unsafe to occupy.
 Loss of customers if they lose confidence in ability to manage disruptions.
 Employees experience increasing physical and mental health impacts from the increasing severity of extreme weather combined with anxiety of future deterioration (eco-anxiety).
+Increasing frequency and severity of extreme weather events Reduced exposure to building damage through maximising the structural resilience of properties.
+Reduced exposure to operational disruption by enhancing management procedures and providing for essential system backup options.
+Increased competitive advantage through increased customer confidence and positive reputational impacts, if resilient property operations are ensured.